Terrub/Fisher/README.md

 The current API does not allow for easy access to the maximum amount of charges on a given poison so;
 right now the maximum is estimated.
 Whenever a new poison is applied or weapons are swapped, the current amount of charges is considered the relative maximum.
-The green bar shrinks untill the poison wears off or the charges are depleted in which case a red bar will display indicating the need for reapplying.
+The green bar then shrinks with charge spent untill all charges are depleted, or the poison wears off, in which case a red bar will display indicating the need for reapplying.

 -- SLASH COMMANDS --
 for options type /fisher